drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

 One thing I had to make sure was that the natural curl the piano wires wanted to make aligned with the arc that I wanted the umbilical to make, so i had to clamp them down at the toolhead in the PUG in exactly the right orientation and the same at the PG7 gland at the exhaust.

 I used the [umbilical exhaust by N3MI](https://github.com/DraftShift/CableManagement/tree/main/UserMods/N3MI-DG/Umbilical_Plates) to attach the exhausts at the back.
-Make sure your dimensions are accurate and shrinkage and hole compensation settings are accurate.
 I had a lot of trouble getting the PG7 glands to screw in.
+I probably need to tune shrinkage and hole compensation settings more.

 Determining the length of the umbilical was not that easy.
 The docks in the corners need a slightly longer one to make the same arc.
 Mine are about 70cm but I feel that's still too long.
 It's a lot of testing that the toolhead doesn't get yanked backwards but also that the front corners can be reached without putting too much strain on the umbilical.
 I still probably need to adjust them as I go.